brineylab/abutils/docs/source/index.rst

 colors (``abutils.cl``)
 -------------------------

-``abutils`` also provides a number of utility functions that are generally useful when working with antibody repertoire data.
-These include funcions for monitoring multiprocessing jobs, creating and modifying color palettes, and others.
+``abutils`` provides utility functions that are generally useful when working with antibody repertoire data.
+These include functions for monitoring multiprocessing jobs, creating and manipulating color palettes, and more.

   * :ref:`io <io>`: functions for reading and writing sequence data

   * :ref:`jobs <jobs>`: functions for monitoring multiprocessing jobs

-  * :ref:`colors <colors>`: functions for working with colors and color palettes
+  * :ref:`colors <colors>`: comprehensive functions for working with colors and color palettes, accessible through the ``abutils.cl`` module